The worldwide Coronavirus

 Some victims have aches and pains, nasal congestion, runny nose, sore throat, and/or diarrhea.

 At least 35 research programs around the world are attempting to develop a vaccine for the virus, including at least six universities in Canada.
-However this is expected to take about 18 months before one is developed, checked out, and becomes available for general use.
-13
+However this is expected to take about 18 months before one is developed, checked out, mass produced, and made available for general use.
+2

 The situation as of 2020-MAR-31: